Excitation spectra of quantum matter without quasiparticles I: Sachdev-Ye-Kitaev models: Numerical results for spinon spectra

 It is also instructive to find values of the charge $Q$ and spin $S$ as a function of the chemical potential $\mu_{f}$ and $\mu_{\fb}$ respectively rather than the asymmetry angle $\theta_f$ and $\theta_{\fb}$.
 Numerically we compute $\mu$ using that $\mu=\textrm{Re}\Sigma_{R}(\omega=0)$ and the Kramers-Kronig relation

 Plot of the charge $Q$ as the function of $\mu_{f}$ for the fermionic SYK is shown in the Fig.\ref{chargeVsMu}(a) and we see that there is a maximum absolute value of the chemical potential $|\mu_{f\,\textrm{max}}|\approx 0.245 J$.
 At this value $|Q_{\textrm{max}}| \approx 0.358$.
-A similar dependence of $Q$ as a function of $\mu_{f}$ was found in \cite{GuZhang}\footnote{We thank Yingfei Gu for discussing his unpublished work with us.}.
+A similar dependence of $Q$ as a function of $\mu_{f}$ was found in \cite{Azeyanagi:2017drg,Ferrari:2019ogc, GuZhang}\footnote{We thank Yingfei Gu for discussing his unpublished work with us.}.
+In \cite{Azeyanagi:2017drg,Ferrari:2019ogc} a general phase diagram in $(T,\mu_{f})$ space was investigated.
+It was showed that at $T=0$ the SYK solution becomes unstable already when $Q\gtrsim 0.26$ and there is a first order phase transition to a low entropy phase.
 In the Fig.\ref{chargeVsMu}(b) we plotted compressibility $K=dQ/d\mu_{f}$ as a function of $Q$.
 We see that it diverges at $Q_{\textrm{max}}$.
 For the bosonic SYK case we plotted $\theta_{\fb}$ as a function of $\mu_{\fb}$ in Fig. \ref{PlotTbasMu}.

 Finally for the random quantum rotor model discussed in the Section \ref{sec:RandRotorMdl} we use expansion

 We plot numerical result and analytical fit in Fig. \ref{Plot_rot_bos}.
 For the fit we used only two leading terms $\omega$ and $\omega^{2}$.
 As we mentioned at the end of the Section \ref{sec:RandRotorMdl} in this case the value of $\alpha_{0}^{\textrm{A}}\approx -0.556$ is negative.
 We also found that $M_{\textrm{crit}} =\int_{0}^{+\infty}d\omega \rho(\omega)\approx 0.88$ and we checked that $\int_{-\infty}^{+\infty}d\omega \omega \rho(\omega)=0.9988$ which confirms validity of the numerical solution.